 - Send email to: consulting [at] stat [dot] berkeley [dot] edu (subject: Consultation) .

 - In the body of your message, please provide a short description (one paragraph to two pages) of your problem.

-- No new appointments will be scheduled the week of May 2 or following weeks.
-We may schedule followup appointments the week of May 2nd with returning clients, as needed.
-After that point, no appointments will be available until the service resumes in the Fall semester in 2016.
+- No new appointments will be scheduled after the last day of classes of the semester.
+We may schedule followup appointments the "reading week" period with returning clients, as needed.
+After that point, NO appointments will be available until the service resumes in the following semester.

 Note: Questions regarding coursework or homework are handled by the Tutoring service rather than Consulting.
 Questions regarding the statistics major or courses offered by the statistics department are handled by our Undergraduate Student Services Advisors (see http://statistics.berkeley.edu/people/staff for their contact information)